DaoDucManh14/restaurant-ratings-powerbi/README.md

 The analysis revealed several key patterns regarding restaurant performance and consumer satisfaction:

+### 1. Restaurants with High Food & Service Ratings Dominate the Top

-- **Food and Service are the core drivers of satisfaction**: Restaurants that consistently receive high ratings in both `Food_Rating` and `Service_Rating` are also the ones with the best `Overall_Rating`.
-Among the top 10 most-rated restaurants, over 80% had scores of 2 (Highly Satisfactory) in both aspects.
+- Restaurants that rank highest in overall customer satisfaction consistently receive a score of 2 (Highly Satisfactory) in both `Food_Rating` and `Service_Rating`.

-- **Unsatisfactory service is the leading cause of poor ratings**: More than 60% of `Overall_Rating = 0` cases are associated with a `Service_Rating = 0`, even if the food was rated as satisfactory.
-This indicates that bad service strongly outweighs good food in shaping customer perception.

-- **High prices and lack of parking correlate with dissatisfaction**: Restaurants categorized with `Price = high` and `Parking = none` showed a higher frequency of poor overall ratings, suggesting that customers expect better value and convenience at premium price levels.
+- This confirms that food quality and service are the two most critical dimensions influencing overall ratings.

+### 2. Poor Service is the Main Reason for Low Ratings

+- The majority of negative overall ratings (score = 0) are strongly correlated with a `Service_Rating = 0`.
+- In contrast, customers are more forgiving of food quality than of poor service, suggesting service has a larger impact on user perception.

+### 3. Price and Parking Influence Negative Feedback

+- Restaurants with `Price = high` or no parking options (`Parking = none`) are more likely to receive lower ratings.
+- This implies that customers expect higher value and better convenience when paying premium prices.

+### 4. Consumer Demographics Affect Rating Behavior

-- **Young adults are the most frequent reviewers**: The `AgeGroup = Young Adults (19–30)` represents the largest share of reviewers.
-This segment also tends to give more polarized feedback (either 0 or 2), reflecting higher expectations and stronger opinions.
+- **Young Adults (19–30 years old)** are the most active reviewers and are more likely to give polarized feedback (either 0 or 2), especially when their expectations aren’t met.

-- **Budget-conscious consumers are more critical**: Users with `Budget = low` are more likely to give `Food_Rating = 0` even for average-quality meals.
-This highlights a possible mismatch between pricing and value perception among this group.
+- **Consumers with a low budget** are more critical of food quality, often rating food as unsatisfactory even when overall ratings are decent.
+- **Frequent social drinkers** tend to give more favorable reviews, especially in restaurants that offer alcohol service.

 ## Dashboards